 Meanwhile, academics continue to write black text that gets printed on white pages. . . and read by few, while the potential for reaching a much larger audience exists on the Internet and on YouTube.

-As such, I strongly believe that the academic world needs to undergo an “digital/aesthetic/graphic design revolution.”
+As such, I strongly believe that the academic world needs to undergo a “visual/aesthetic/graphic design revolution.”
 And that’s something that I’m attempting to experiment with here.
-Yes, some of the videos I make may seem ridiculous to some, and some of the images I create may not make sense to others, but I’m completely convinced that there is great power in combining ideas with aesthetics (and not just to make things look good, but to use imagery to add additional layers of meaning), and I’m trying to experiment here with what is possible.
+Yes, some of the videos I make may seem ridiculous to some, and some of the images I create may not make sense to others, but I’m completely convinced that there is great power in combining ideas with images and aesthetics (and not just to make things look good, but to use imagery to add additional layers of meaning), and I’m trying to experiment here with what is possible.

 Finally, I realize that I have focused (too) heavily on Vietnam lately.
 I hope to get back to posting on other areas of Southeast Asia soon.

 Thank you for reading!!

 Le Minh Khai/Liam C. Kelley, January 2017.